Skip to content

 3. When user clicks “Run” on a script:

-• Backend reads the runbook file from disk at that moment
+• Main process reads the runbook file from disk at that moment

 • Parses the file to find the requested component